Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/readme.md

 * [Apply scheduled updates to preplanned map area](Maui.Samples/Samples/Map/ApplyScheduledUpdates) - Apply scheduled updates to a downloaded preplanned map area.
 * [Browse building floors](Maui.Samples/Samples/Map/BrowseBuildingFloors) - Display and browse through building floors from a floor-aware web map.
-* [Change basemap](Maui.Samples/Samples/Map/ChangeBasemap) - Change a map's basemap.
-A basemap is beneath all layers on a `Map` and is used to provide visual reference for the operational layers.
 * [Configure basemap style parameters](Maui.Samples/Samples/Map/ConfigureBasemapStyleParameters) - Apply basemap style parameters customization for a basemap, such as displaying all labels in a specific language or displaying every label in their corresponding local language.
 * [Create and save map](Maui.Samples/Samples/Map/AuthorMap) - Create and save a map as an ArcGIS `PortalItem` (i.e. web map).
 * [Create dynamic basemap gallery](Maui.Samples/Samples/Map/CreateDynamicBasemapGallery) - Implement a basemap gallery that automatically retrieves the latest customization options from the basemap styles service.